 There’s a public bus that goes to the botanical gardens from Zona Romantica.
 It’s on the corner of Venustiano Carranza and Aguacate (get directions here).

 It’s the “El Tuito” bus, but it should have the Vallarta gardens marked as a stop on the windshield.
 The bus fare is 50 pesos (about 2.50 USD), and they come every 30 minutes.
+It drops you off in front of the Botanical Gardens, and there is a shaded bus stop across the street when you want to go back.

 Things to do at the Puerto Vallarta botanical gardens

-Admire the flowers
+Admire the collections of flowers

-Being home to over 3,000 plant species, the best thing to do at the gardens is to walk around and admire the vast collection of plants.
-It’s one of the most-visited public collections of orchids in Mexico!
+Being home to over 3,000 plant species, the best thing to do at the gardens is to walk around and admire the lush collection of Mexico’s native flora, including rare and endangered species.

 Take a hike